claudiodekker/inertia-laravel-testing/README.md

 locate the page component on the filesystem, and will fail when it cannot be found.

 > **NOTE**: By default, lookup occurs relative to the `resources/js/Pages` folder, and will only accept matching files that have a `.vue` or `.svelte` extension.
-All of these settings are configurable using our [configuration file](#publishing-the-configuration-file).
+All of these settings are configurable in our [configuration file](#publishing-the-configuration-file).
 >
 > **If you are missing any default extensions** (such as those for React), please let us know which ones should be supported by [opening an issue](https://github.com/claudiodekker/inertia-laravel-testing/issues/new)!